-The preliminary analyses for these three process measures found that "It is unclear how low and high-performance groups were defined" for known-group validity testing.
-This is in reference to

-"Since higher value indicates better performance, an STS participant is designated as having higher/lower than average performance for the measure if the 95% CI [confidence interval] lies entirely above/below the STS average.
+The preliminary analyses for these three process measures found that "It is unclear how low and highperformance groups were defined" for known-group validity testing.
+This is in reference to the "low performance." "mid performance," and "high performance" categories to which we refer in sect.
+2b1.3 in the testing forms.
+The definitions of these categories are as described in sect.
+2b4.1: "Since higher value indicates better performance, an STS participant is designated as having higher/lower than average performance for the measure if the 95% CI [confidence interval] lies entirely above/below the STS average.
 The remaining participants are labeled as not distinguishable from the STS average performance.
 For the simplicity of this report, we call the three groups high performance, low performance, and mid performance, respectively."